 Get a new hairstyle

 When was the last time you changed your hairstyle?
 If it’s been more than a few years, chances are you subconsciously perceive yourself as outdated.
 With this in mind, consider switching to a new hairstyle.
-You’ll look like a whole new person and feel more confident as a result.
+With just a bit of inspiration and the appropriate styling tools, you’ll look like a whole new person and feel more confident as a result.

 Work towards better health and fitness